dahamv/dahamv.github.io/technologies/html/css.md

    /*Same way with PADDING*/
 }
 ```
-Wrapping the body contents in a div
+Wrapping the body contents in a div.
+NOTE: Divs, h1-6s always start with a newline.
+There are other elements like this

 ```HTML
 <body>